TOoSmOotH/ohmydebn/README.md

 OhMyDebn requires the following:
 - 2GB RAM minimum
 - 2 CPU cores minimum
-- Debian 13 with Cinnamon desktop
+- Debian 13 or Ubuntu with Cinnamon desktop environment installed
 - user account with sudo privileges
 - ability to connect to Github, package repos, and other Internet sites

+**Important**: This script is specifically designed for Cinnamon desktop.
+It will not work with GNOME, KDE, XFCE, or other desktop environments.

 # Warnings